ninelore/flake/README.md

 # My Nix monoflake

-This flake harbors custom package derivations, image generation outputs as well as my personal configurations for Nix, NixOS as well as Home-Manager.
+This flake harbors various custom derivations and modules for Nix, NixOS and Home-Manager.

 ## Modules